How to Apply

 Application Deadline

 The Plant Biology Graduate Group (PBGG) accepts applications for fall quarter admission only.
 PBGG accepts applications for both the M.S. and Ph.D. programs.
-Program application deadline is December 1.

 • Apply early!
 Don't wait until the last day.
 Once the deadline passes and the application closes, it can't be reopened.

-• Program application deadline is midnight December 1 (PST).
+• Program application deadline is 11:59PM December 1 (PST).
 All supporting materials (transcripts, test scores, letters of recommendation, etc) must be received by this date.
 Incomplete applications as of this date will not be considered.

 • PBGG strongly recommends that prospective students contact faculty members whose research interests them before beginning the application process.